 When Rebuilds Are Justified

-Acquisition integration: When merging systems from acquired companies, rebuilding to a common platform may be necessary for operational efficiency and reducing long-term maintenance burden.
+New regulations sometimes demand capabilities the current system cannot provide.
+Compliance requirements may force architectural changes that touch every layer.
+When merging systems from acquired companies, rebuilding to a common platform may be necessary for operational efficiency and reducing long-term maintenance burden.

 The difference between justified and unjustified rebuilds is honest assessment.
 Justified rebuilds have clear, measurable forcing functions.
 Unjustified rebuilds have vague dissatisfaction and organizational dysfunction masked as technical problems.